-Copyright of papers in the collection may be held by their authors, or the authors' heirs or assigns.
+Please refer to the Oral History Consent Form and Memo of Understanding for individual interviews' copyright.
 Researchers must obtain the written permission of the holder(s) of copyright and the University Archives before publishing quotations from materials in the collection.
 Most papers may be copied in accordance with the library's usual procedures unless otherwise specified.Processing Information

 No further accruals are expected to this collection.

 Below are excerpts from the Uncrowned Queens website.
 See the collection for full print-outs of the biographies.

 Georgia Mackie Burnette was born and raised in Buffalo.
 After graduating in 1955, as one of the first black students in the University of Buffalo nursing program, she continued her education and obtained a Master of Science degree in Nursing from the State University of New York at Buffalo, and a Master in Education from Niagara University.
 She continues to audit courses in areas of interest at local institutions of higher learning.

 From 1960 through 1965, she was employed as Instructor of Nursing at Cook County School of Nursing and Provident Hospital School of Nursing, an all-black facility, in Chicago, Illinois.
 She later returned to Buffalo and was appointed to leadership positions at prominent healthcare facilities in Western New York, including Associate Director of Nursing, Buffalo General Hospital; Assistant Professor of Nursing, Niagara University; Director of Nursing, Roswell Park Cancer Institute; and Director of Nurses, Buffalo Psychiatric Center.
 In each instance, excluding Roswell Park, Georgia Burnette was the first black nurse in the position.